vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 It has an aspect ratio of 32:9 and a curvature of 1800R.
 It's the size of two 27" screens next to each other.

-This is by far one of the best purchases I've ever made, and I still love using it every minute I use it.
+This is by far one of the best purchases I've ever made already a few years back, and I still love using it every minute.
 The big advantage over two separate 27" screens is the flexibility to split your windows however you want.
 You can use three equal windows, or one large window in the center with smaller ones on the sides.
 You get all of this on one large display, without bezels breaking up the view.